Vietnam.vn - Nền tảng quảng bá Việt Nam

 Third, productivity does not increase.
 For companies, this means they cannot deliver higher quality or performance despite rising wages.

 Fourth, disruptions in global supply chains have eased over the past year and many raw material prices have fallen.
-But supply-side support is now expiring and will no longer contribute significantly to further deflation.
-Inflation may even rebound due to geopolitical risks.
+But supply support policies have expired and will no longer contribute significantly to further deflation.
+Inflation may even tend to rise again due to geopolitical risks.

-Fifth, there are new changes in the oceans.
+Fifth, there are new disturbances in the oceans.

 According to Vincent Stamer, a world trade expert at Commerzbank, one in 12 containers is currently stuck at sea.
 As a result, freight rates have more than doubled since the spring, with the price of goods shipped from China to Europe rising particularly sharply.